What to do in National Park

 Whakapapa Ski Area

-Whakapapa is home to New Zealand's premiere beginners' area, Happy Valley with its own cafe, rental complex and ski school meeting area.
+Whakapapa also boasts New Zealand's premiere beginners' area, Happy Valley with its own cafe, rental complex and ski school meeting area.
 The gentle slope is nice and long, giving you plenty of time to get the hang of your new sport.

 Erua Forest, National Park 3989, New Zealand